schoonhovenrichard/BlooPy/README.md

 - Continuous local minimization algorithms
 - Linkage Tree Genetic Algorithm (and greedy version) [[1]](#1).

-**Bloopy** is a fast discrete optimization package because it translates the optimization to a bitstring encoding, and uses efficient bitstring procedures implemented in C.
+**BlooPy** is a fast discrete optimization package because it translates the optimization to a bitstring encoding, and uses efficient bitstring procedures implemented in C.

-In addition to fitness functions of type "bitarray() --> float", **Bloopy** is also usable with fitness functions on discrete vectors "list[] --> float" or fitness dictionaries.
+In addition to fitness functions of type "bitarray() --> float", **BlooPy** is also usable with fitness functions on discrete vectors "list[] --> float" or fitness dictionaries.
 The ```utils.discrete_space``` performs encoding automatically performs the translation from fitness dict or vector-based function to bitstring encoding for the use.
 See examples/example_discrete_space.py.

 **BlooPy** allows users to assemble algorithms by passing components such as mutation functions, reproduction functions to the algorithm at initialization: